matthew-brett/gitwash/doc/patching.rst

 You want to tell us about it - best of all!

 The easiest way is to make a *patch* or set of patches.
 Here we explain how.
-Make a patch is the simplest and quickest, but if you're going to be doing anything more than very simple quick things, please see the :ref:`git-development` pages.
+Making a patch is the simplest and quickest, but if you're going to be doing anything more than simple quick things, please consider following the :ref:`git-development` model instead.

 Making patches
 ==============